 - Hannah Murphy: “Thinking Transcends Translation: Developing Critical Thinking Skills in the Home Language for Cross Linguistic Transfer”

-- Jamie Ourand: “Acculturation in Cultural Assimilation: Latinx Immigration Experience from the Perspective of Critical Emotion Studies”
+- Jamie Ourand: “Acculturation in Cultural Assimilation: Latino/a/Hispanic Immigration Experience from the Perspective of Critical Emotion Studies”

 - Nadine Postolache: “¡Cuéntame un cuento!
 Multicultural Education and Identity Development”